haoran119/learning-notes/学习笔记之Finance/README.md

 * [Understanding the Difference: European vs. American Style Options - CME Group](https://www.cmegroup.com/education/courses/introduction-to-options/understanding-the-difference-european-vs-american-style-options.html)
   * European Style Options: can be exercised only at expiration.
   * American Style Options: can be exercised at any time prior to expiration.
+* ITM fixing
+    * `ITM fixing` in the context of finance and derivatives refers to "In-The-Money" fixing.
+It is typically used in relation to options and other financial instruments.
+Here's an explanation:
+        * `In-The-Money (ITM)`: An option is considered "in-the-money" if it has intrinsic value.
+For a call option, this means the current price of the underlying asset is above the strike price.
+For a put option, it means the current price of the underlying asset is below the strike price.
+        * `Fixing`: In the context of financial markets, fixing refers to the process of determining the official settlement price of a financial instrument at a particular point in time.
+This can be used for setting benchmarks or for the settlement of contracts.
+    * When we combine these concepts, "ITM fixing" refers to determining the settlement price of an in-the-money option or derivative.
+This is important for various financial activities, including:
+        * Settlement of Options: At the expiration of an option, if it is in-the-money, it will be settled based on its intrinsic value.
+The fixing process determines the exact amount to be settled.
+        * Marking to Market: Financial institutions and traders may need to regularly determine the market value of their in-the-money options for accounting and risk management purposes.
+    * Example Scenario
+        * Equity Options: Suppose you have a call option on a stock with a strike price of $50.
+If the stock is trading at $55 on the expiration date, the option is in-the-money.
+The ITM fixing process will determine the settlement price, which in this case would typically be $5 (the difference between the current stock price and the strike price).
+        * Currency Options: If you have a currency call option with a strike price of 1.10 USD/EUR and the current exchange rate is 1.15 USD/EUR, the option is in-the-money.
+The ITM fixing process would establish the settlement value based on the 0.05 USD difference.
+* OTM fixing
+    * `OTM fixing` in finance refers to `Out-Of-The-Money` fixing.
+It is related to options and other financial derivatives.
+Here's a detailed explanation:
+        * 1. `Out-Of-The-Money (OTM)`: An option is considered out-of-the-money if it has no intrinsic value.
+For a call option, this means the current price of the underlying asset is below the strike price.
+For a put option, it means the current price of the underlying asset is above the strike price.
+        * 2. `Fixing`: The process of determining the official settlement price of a financial instrument at a specific point in time.
+This is used for setting benchmarks or for settling contracts.
+    * OTM Fixing in Practice
+        * When discussing "OTM fixing," the context usually involves determining the settlement or value of out-of-the-money options, typically at expiration.
+This can be important for:
+        * - **Option Expiration**: At expiration, if an option is out-of-the-money, it expires worthless.
+However, the fixing process still determines and confirms that the option has no intrinsic value.
+        * - **Valuation for Reporting**: Financial institutions might need to determine the market value of out-of-the-money options for reporting and risk management purposes.
+    * Example Scenarios
+        * - **Equity Options**: Consider a call option on a stock with a strike price of $100.
+If the stock is trading at $95 on the expiration date, the option is out-of-the-money.
+The OTM fixing process will confirm that the option expires worthless.
+        * - **Currency Options**: Suppose you have a put option with a strike price of 1.20 USD/EUR, and the current exchange rate is 1.25 USD/EUR.
+The option is out-of-the-money.
+The OTM fixing process would determine that the option has no intrinsic value at expiration.
+    * Importance of OTM Fixing
+        * 1. **Clarity and Transparency**: Ensures all market participants have a clear and transparent understanding of the value (or lack thereof) of out-of-the-money options at expiration.
+        * 2. **Settlement**: Even though OTM options expire worthless, fixing provides an official record for clearinghouses and counterparties.
+        * 3. **Risk Management**: Financial institutions and traders use the fixing process to accurately reflect the status of their options positions in risk management systems.

 ## MISC